 Combined, these two resort operators cover many of the best dive sites in the Caribbean, from Montego Bay in Jamaica to St. Lawrence in Barbados.
-PADI — the Professional Association of Diving Instructors — voted Sandals one of the top 5 dive operators in the Western Hemisphere, so you know you’ll be in good hands.
+PADI — the Professional Association of Diving Instructors — voted Check PricesSandals Resorts “one of the top 5 Dive Operators in the Western Hemisphere”, so you know you’ll be in good hands.
 And good flippers.

-Small Hope Bay Lodge, Andros Island, BahamasIf you’re looking to stay away from the big chain resorts like Sandals, then Small Hope Bay Lodge might be more your style.
-Located on the relaxed and secluded Andros Island, Small Hope is aimed at people looking to fish, dive and reconnect with nature.
+Small Hope Bay Lodge, Andros Island, BahamasIf you’re looking for something smaller and more intimate, then Check PricesSmall Hope Bay Lodge might be more your style.
+Located on the relaxed and secluded Andros Island, Small Hope is aimed at people looking to fish, scuba dive, and reconnect with nature.
 Established in 1960, Small Hope Bay Lodge was the first dive lodge in the Caribbean, and the resort’s beachfront cabins are a stone’s throw from the Andros Barrier Reef — one of the largest in the world.
 The resort offers more than 60 dive sites, including wrecks, coral gardens and stunning blue holes.
-With onsite instruction for beginners and a handful of different all-inclusive dive packages, Small Hope is a top choice for novices and scuba experts.
+With onsite instruction for beginners and a handful of different all-inclusive dive packages, Small Hope is a top choice for novices and experienced scuba experts.

-Cozumel Palace, Cozumel, MexicoThe island of Cozumel, just off the eastern coast of the Yucatán Peninsula, is one of the top spots for scuba diving in Mexico.
-And at the all-inclusive Cozumel Palace, you’ll be just a short hop away from the extensive Palancar Reef, a firm favorite among in-the-know scuba divers.
-You’ll need to use resort credit for your daily two-tank dives, but you’ll benefit from the resort’s partnership with the Aqua Safari dive shop, a world-class five-star PADI dive center.
-Expert or beginner, you’ll have the best guides and instructors, and a selection of vibrant reefs to explore.
+Cozumel Palace, Cozumel, MexicoThe island of Cozumel, just off the eastern coast of the Yucatán Peninsula, is one of the top spots for scuba diving in Mexico, and Check PricesCozumel Palace is one of the Best All Inclusive Resorts in Cozumel.
+Here you’ll be just a short hop away from the extensive Palancar Reef (a solid favorite among in-the-know scuba divers), and you’ll benefit from the resort’s partnership with the Aqua Safari dive shop — a world-class five-star PADI dive center.

 Curtain Bluff Resort, AntiguaNot only does Check PricesCurtain Bluff have one of the largest wine collections in the Caribbean (which, by the way, makes it a great place for surviving the zombie apocalypse), it also offers a huge array of activities.
 For watersports fanatics, this means plenty of swimming, water skiing, kayaking, windsurfing, snorkeling and scuba diving — all included.
 The resort’s twice-daily snorkeling trips, by boat, are a particular highlight, making it a great place to combine both snorkeling and scuba diving.
 Curtain Bluff is located on the southern coast of Antigua, which is where you’ll find the island’s best dive sites including the ever-popular Cades Reef.

 Cayman Brac Beach Resort, Cayman Islands

-Cayman Brac is an island about 90 miles north-east of Grand Cayman, and — like the Cayman Islands in general — it’s a mecca for scuba divers.
-The Cayman Brac Beach Resort doesn’t have all the bells and whistles of other all-inclusives, but serious divers won’t mind at all.
-A seven-night package here includes a whopping 17 boat dives to a variety of dive sites, including stunning wall dives and beautiful shallow dives, all among the colorful coral and fish.
+Cayman Brac is an island about 90 miles north-east of Grand Cayman, and — like the Cayman Islands in general — it’s a mecca for scuba divers due to its beautiful crystal-clear warm water.
+The Check PricesCayman Brac Beach Resort doesn’t have all the bells and whistles of other all-inclusives, but hard-core divers won’t mind at all.
+A seven-night package here includes a whopping 17 boat dives to a variety of dive sites, including stunning wall dives and bountiful shallow dives, all among the colorful coral and fish.
 You can also go on a wreck dive to the sunken Russian Frigate 356, parts of which you can actually penetrate and explore inside.